Euthanasia in Mexico: Suicide tourism

 A drug known as liquid pentobarbital is used by owners to euthanize pets.
-When given to humans, the drug can give them a painless death in under one hour.
+When given to humans, the drug is thought to result in a painless death in approximately one hour.
 The pet shops across Mexico have such drugs.
 As a result, elderly tourists from across the globe seeking to terminate their own lives were reported to be flying out to Mexico.

 In the past, Mexico's lenient regulations regarding pentobarbital—a barbiturate used for euthanizing animals—led to its misuse by individuals seeking assisted suicide.
 This resulted in "suicide tourism," with people traveling to Mexico to obtain the drug.

 However, significant legal actions have since addressed this issue.
 In May 2024, Daniel Gonzalez-Munguia, operating under the alias Alejandro Vasquez, was indicted for illegally importing pentobarbital from Mexico into the United States for suicide purposes.
 He was charged with importing and distributing a controlled substance, facing up to 60 years in federal prison.